jidongbsu/cs452-system-call/README.md

 You MUST build against the kernel version (3.10.0-1160.el7.x86\_64) - which is the version of the default kernel installed on the cs452 VM.
 You will need to use root in this project is to load and unload the kernel module.

+## What Are Kernel Modules?

+Kernel modules are binary code you can install and remove at runtime.
+"Install" means insert the code into memory.
+In Linux, we use the command "sudo insmod xxx.ko" to install a kernel module - which usually has "\*.ko" at the end of its file name.
+"Remove" means remove it from memory.
+In Linux, we use the command "sudo rmmod xxx.ko" to remove a kernel module.
+Once the code is inserted into memory, functions defined in the module will be available/accessible to other parts of the kernel, and will be executed if the PC counter is pointing to the address of these functions.
+Once the module is removed, these functions will disappear and other parts of the kernel will no longer have access to these functions.

+The starter code is already a kernel module, which means if you compile - by running "make", you will produce a .ko file, and you should already be able to install it and remove it.
+However, the functionality of this module is not complete, and that is what you need add to the module.

 # Specification

 Your module will intercept several systems calls, so as to achieve the goal of: